ayaankazerouni/sensordata/README.md

 * [subsessions.py](subsessions.py) - Reduces raw sensordata into subsessions.
 Subsessions are separated by program Launches
 * [work_sessions.py](work_sessions.py) - Reduces subsession data into work sessions.
 Work sessions are separated by gaps of >= `THRESHOLD` hours without activity

-[sensordata_utils.py](sensordata-utils.py) consolidates the results of all the above processes into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) where each `student assignment` is a single row of scores and metrics, that you can use for analysis in some kind of [Jupyter](https://try.jupyter.org/) environment.
+[sensordata_utils.py](sensordata_utils.py) consolidates the results of all the above processes into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) where each `student assignment` is a single row of scores and metrics.
+You can play with this data however you want in some kind [Jupyter](https://try.jupyter.org/) environment or export to CSV for more control.

+[generate_project_report.py](generate_project_report.py) does **all the above processes** automatically, ending with the DataFrame of consolidated data.
+Run `./generate_project_report.py --help` for usage info.

 [sensordata-figures.R](sensordata-figures.R) does some pretty basic plotting rather specific to our use cases, and without much re-use value that I can see.
 So I haven't described it here.
 You may explore the source if you like.